rcalixte/wayland-book/src/introduction.md

 - Expand on resource lifetimes and avoiding race conditions in chapter 2.4
 - Move linux-dmabuf details to the appendix, add note about wl_drm & mesa
-- Popups and input semantics are interwoven, move chapter 10 before chapter 9?
 - Use &mdash; instead of - where appropriate
 - Generate PDFs and EPUBs